JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 Returns the value or text of a match found in a search string.

 ```
-PROPERTY MatchValue (BYVAL index AS LONG = 0) AS CBSTR
+PROPERTY MatchValue (BYVAL index AS LONG = 0) AS DWSTRING
 ```

 | Parameter  | Description |